CSA-OCP-GER/azure-developer-college/day2/challenges/challenge-2.md

 - Create an Azure Function on your local machine
 - Learn how to debug Azure Functions
-- Learn how to use Function Triggers to react to event in Azure
+- Learn how to use Function Triggers to react to events in Azure
 - Deploy Azure Functions

 ## Create a local Azure Function ##

 To get familiar with Azure Functions on your local machine, we will be creating a sample that listens for files on an Azure Storage Account (Blob).
-Each time a new file will be added to a predefined container, our Function will be called by Azure, giving us the opportunity to manipulate the file and save it to another location.
+Each time a new file will be added to a predefined container, our function will be called by Azure, giving us the opportunity to manipulate the file and save it to another location (just a small sample).

 So, first of all, we need  to create a Storage Account to being able to upload/process files.